williamchang/powershell-scripts/README.md

 ## New to PowerShell?

-If you are new to PowerShell and would like to learn more, we recommend reviewing the [Getting Started][] documentation.
+If you are new to PowerShell and would like to learn more, I recommend reviewing the [Getting Started][] documentation.

 [Getting Started]: https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell